braddoeswebdev/summer-workshops/source/ruby/09-classes.html.md

 We can define all sorts of methods for our objects... but there's something missing.
 Working with these objects feels a lot like programming before we learned about variables.
 Look at our dice, for example.
 We can roll them, and each time we do they give us a different number.
 But if we wanted to hang on to that number, we would have to create a variable to point to the number.
 It seems like any decent die should be able to have a number, and that rolling the die should change the number.
 If we keep track of the die, we shouldn't also have to keep track of the number it is showing.

-However, if we try to store the number we rolled in a (local) variable in roll, it will be gone as soon as  roll is finished.
+However, if we try to store the number we rolled in a (local) variable in `roll`, it will be gone as soon as  `roll` is finished.
 We need to store the number in a different kind of variable:

 ## Instance Variables

 Normally when we want to talk about a string, we will just call it a string.
 However, we could also call it a string object.
 Sometimes programmers might call it an instance of the class String, but this is just a fancy (and rather long-winded) way of saying string.
 An instance of a class is just an object of that class.

 So instance variables are just an object's variables.
 A method's local variables last until the method is finished.
 An object's instance variables, on the other hand, will last as long as the object does.
-To tell instance variables from local variables, they have @ in front of their names:
+To tell instance variables from local variables, they have `@` in front of their names:

 ~~~~ ruby
 class Die